ARM-software/ebbr/source/chapter2-uefi.rst

-If a platform does not implement modifying non-volatile variables with SetVariable() after ExitBootServices(), then it must not provide any variable operations after ExitBootServices().
-Firmware shall return EFI_UNSUPPORTED for any call to GetVariable(), GetNextVariableName() and SetVariable().
+If a platform does not implement modifying non-volatile variables with SetVariable() after ExitBootServices(), then firmware shall return EFI_UNSUPPORTED for any call to SetVariable(), and must advertise that SetVariable() isn't available during runtime services via the `RuntimeServicesSupported` variable as defined in UEFI version 2.8.
-Firmware shall not emulated non-volatile variables using volatile RAM cache.
+EFI applications can read `RuntimeServicesSupported` to determine if calls to SetVariable() need to be performed before calling ExitBootServices().

-.. note:: The behaviour when SetVariable() is not supported during runtime services is still under discussion and subject to change.
+Even when SetVariable() is not supported during runtime services, firmware should cache variable names and values in EfiRuntimeServicesData memory so that GetVariable() and GetNextVeriableName() can behave as specified.
-   Do not make any firmware implementation decisions based on this text yet.

 .. [#OPTEESupplicant] It is worth noting that OP-TEE has a similar problem regarding secure storage.